darrenlei888/Phase-Shift/README.md

-# The Interacting Coulomb Potential as a Bethe Ansatz Problem
+# The Interacting Coulomb Problem as a Bethe Ansatz Problem